dat-ecosystem/organization/consortium/decisions/2024.06.05-Transition_to_Apero_Foundation as_Fiscal_Sponsor/PROPOSAL.md

    * Acceptance of the [Apereo Foundation's welcome policy](https://www.apereo.org/about/governance/welcoming-policy-20).

 ### Proposal Outcome
-The Dat Ecosystem hereby expresses its intent to select the Apero Foundation as its new Fiscal Sponsor.
+The Dat Ecosystem hereby expresses its intent to select the Apereo Foundation as its new Fiscal Sponsor.

 ### Approval Process
 This proposal will undergo review and approval by the Consortium.